sigstore/sigstore-python/README.md

-                        multiple inputs (default: None) --rekor-bundle FILE   The offline Rekor bundle to verify with; not used with multiple inputs (default: None)
+                        multiple inputs (default: None) --rekor-bundle FILE   The offline Rekor bundle to verify with; not used with multiple inputs (default: None) FILE                  The file to verify

-Extended verification options:
+Verification options:
-  --certificate-chain FILE
-                        Path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the signing certificate (default: None) --cert-email EMAIL    Deprecated; causes an error.
-Use --cert-identity instead (default: None) --cert-identity IDENTITY
+  --cert-identity IDENTITY
-                        The identity to check for in the certificate's Subject Alternative Name (default: None) --cert-oidc-issuer URL
+                        The identity to check for in the certificate's Subject Alternative Name (default: None) --require-rekor-offline
-                        The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None) --require-rekor-offline
                         Require offline Rekor verification with a bundle;
-                        implied by --rekor-bundle (default: False)
+                        implied by --rekor-bundle (default: False) --cert-email EMAIL    Deprecated; causes an error.
+Use --cert-identity instead (default: None) --cert-oidc-issuer URL
+                        The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None)

 Sigstore instance options:
   --staging             Use sigstore's staging instances, instead of the